encse/adventofcode/README.md

  all                   Solve everything

 To start working on new problems: login to https://adventofcode.com, then copy your session cookie, and export it in your console like this

   export SESSION=73a37e9a72a...

 then run the app with

  update [year]/[day]   Prepares a folder for the given day, updates the input,
                        the readme and creates a solution template. update last           Same as above, but for the current day.
 Works in December only.

+You can directly upload your answer with:

+ upload last [part(1/2)] [answer]           Upload the answer for the selected part on the current day upload [year]/[day] [part(1/2)] [answer]   Upload the answer for the selected part on the selected year and day

 ```